discord/access/README.md

   - Who has access to my application?
   - How do I setup access for a new application?
   - How do I create a new access group for my application?
-  - How do I give access to a role to one of my application's groups?
+  - How do I give a role access to one of my application's groups?

 ## Development Setup

-Access is a React+Typescript single-page application (SPA) with a Flask API that connects to the Okta API
+Access is a React and Typescript single-page application (SPA) with a Flask API that connects to the Okta API.

 You'll need an Okta API Token from an Okta user with the `Group Admin` and `Application Admin` Okta administrator roles granted as well as all Group permissions (ie. `Manage groups` checkbox checked)